RyKells/PPP-Loan-Analysis/README.md

 I used a 95% confidence interval, same as before, and again found that every state fit within the 95% confidence interval, except for Utah.
 Utah's ratio of Jobs Retained (per thousand) to Loan Amount Received (per million) came in at 0.2389.
 According to the CDF, this indicates a likelihood of 0.007%.
 There wasn't anything that stood out to me in particular about Utah, but after digging deeper, it appears that a substantial portion *approx ~ 20%* of the state's PPP money was lent out by one bank, Zions Bank, which is headquartered in Salt Lake City and is the [largest full-service commerical bank in Utah](https://www.sec.gov/Archives/edgar/data/109380/000010938020000092/zions-20191231.htm) and outnumbers both JPMorganChase and Wells Fargo in number of branches within the state.

-### Sector Data:
+### Sector Data & Analysis:
 After examining the state data, I next took a look at the NAICS sector data an specifically looked at a breakdown of sectors vs. the average loan.

 ![Sector_vs Avg](Charts/Sector_vs_Avg5.png)

-It was not surpusing to see sectors like Construction, Food Services, Health Care, and Manufacturing come in above average in terms of loan amounts given how these sectors were affected by COVID-19.
+It was not surprising to see sectors like Construction, Food Services, Health Care, and Manufacturing come in above average in terms of loan amounts given how these sectors were affected by COVID-19.
+The one sector I was surprised to see on the low end was Tranportation and Warehousing.
+It would seem to me that in a world with mandated shutdowns that the trasportation sector would be struggling.

-Indusry Group DF
+### Industry Group Summary:

-Top
+#### Top 10 Industry Groups

 |                NAICS Industry Group               | Industry Group Funding as a % of Average |
 |:-------------------------------------------------:|:----------------------------------------:|